shangyuanhsu/TabTasker/README.md

 ## Description

-TabTasker is a Chrome extension designed to help you manage page-specific notes and tasks.
-It allows users to record notes and to-dos based on the URL of the webpage they are on, enabling them to stay focused and organized while working with different pages.
+TabTasker | 頁籤追蹤 is a Chrome extension designed to boost productivity by allowing users to manage notes and tasks based on the URL of each webpage.
+Whether you're juggling multiple projects or browsing through numerous tabs, TabTasker helps you stay organized and focused, ensuring that important tasks don’t fall through the cracks.

+By linking notes and to-dos to specific URLs, users can easily record thoughts and tasks related to each page and quickly retrieve them the next time they visit.
+It's a simple and intuitive solution for keeping your workflow efficient and your workspaces organized.

+TabTasker is perfect for users who need to handle multiple pages at once or those who want an easy way to track notes and tasks directly from their browser.

 <img src="images/TabTasker1.png" alt="TabTasker" width="100%"/>